Unscheduled Items

 The unscheduled list is very flexible: an item appears in the list if the field mapped to "Unscheduled" is set to "true."

-In Salesforce and FileMaker sources, you'll see a field for "unscheduled" on the field-mapping tab for each calendar.
-In Salesforce you'll want to create a new custom field of the type "checkbox" to use for unscheduled.
+- Salesforce and FileMaker: You'll see a field for "unscheduled" on the field-mapping tab for each calendar.
+In Salesforce, create a new custom field of the type "checkbox" to use for unscheduled items.
 In FileMaker, we recommend using a new number field.
-You can also map "unscheduled" to a formulate field for even more control.
+You can also map "unscheduled" to a formula field for more control.

-Because this is just a "flag" indicating if an item is to be considered unscheduled, your unscheduled items may have dates, times, and resources already associated with them.
-And these attributes are preserved when you drag an unscheduled item into the calendar--unless your placement of the event overrides that.
+Because "unscheduled" is just a flag indicating whether an item is unscheduled, your items may still have dates, times, and resources associated with them.
+These attributes are preserved when you drag an unscheduled item into the calendar, unless your placement of the event overrides them.
+For example:

-• You have two weight-loss check-ins that need to be scheduled for a client: each has a 20-minute duration.
-When you drag the appointment into the calendar to schedule it, you'll see it keeps that 20-minute duration.
+- Weight-Loss Check-Ins: You have two 20-minute check-ins to schedule for a client.
+When you drag an appointment into the calendar, it retains its 20-minute duration.

-• Your contract with a customer includes a two-day, on-site training that has yet to be scheduled.
-You've already assigned one of your trainers, Marty, to the event.
-When you drag it to a date in month view, it lands there as a two-day event for Marty.
-If you dragged it to another trainer's row on the DayBack's Schedule tab, it would retain the two-day duration but become assigned to the new trainer instead of Marty.
+- On-Site Training: A two-day on-site training event assigned to a trainer, Marty, needs scheduling.
+When you drag it to a date in month view, it appears as a two-day event for Marty.
+If you drag it to another trainer's row in the Schedule tab, it retains the two-day duration but is reassigned to the new trainer.

 Renaming "Unscheduled"

-The unscheduled list does not take dates into account--this is a feature!
-So if you're using unscheduled for "hot deals" you'll see all your hot deals regardless of what date in the calendar you're looking at.
-So, remember to include some temporal status element of the item if you map your unscheduled field to a formula field: in the case of "hot deals," the formula field might be "opportunities greater than $500k where the status is not closed."
+The unscheduled list does not consider dates, which can be an advantage.
+For instance, if using the list for "hot deals," you'll see all your hot deals regardless of the calendar date you're viewing.
+If you map your unscheduled field to a formula field, include a temporal status element.
+For example, "opportunities greater than $500k where the status is not closed."

 Unscheduled vs. Unassigned